jaythad13/Mathematikezettelkasten/Calculus --- spivak/notes/Integration.md

 ##### _example:_ non-Jordan measurable set

 We can still have sets that are not Jordan-measurable, and thus, for which integrals are not defined.
-See [[Calculus on manifolds --- spivak/attachments/exercises/ex 3/ex 3.pdf|the exercises]].
+See [[Calculus --- spivak/attachments/exercises/Calculus on Manifolds/ex 3/ex 3.pdf|the exercises]].

 ##### _definition:_ integral